15 Drool-Worthy Restaurant Advertisement Examples to Follow

 Less established chains may not be able to pull it off.
-Subservient Chicken, on the other hand, was just weird and hilarious enough to become iconic ad moments.
+On the other hand, Subservient Chicken was weird and hilarious enough to become an iconic ad moment.

 Enter Denny’s Twitter account, which is full of strange restaurant commercial samples and funny tweets.
-Of all, when it comes to advertisements, social media is a whole new different ball game.
-Denny’s, on the other hand, sends out off-kilter, amusing tweets like these ones below.
+Regarding advertisements, social media is a whole new different ball game.
+On the other hand, Denny’s sends out off-kilter, amusing tweets like the ones below.
 They make sense at times.
 They don’t always work.

 Denny has developed a distinct social media voice and niche.
 And that’s not easy.
 They understand that to be relevant, they need a younger crowd to discover the brand.
 Every tweet may be shared, keeping the brand in front of your thoughts as you read through your stream.

-Knowing who your target demographic is and how much money you have to spend helps you to tailor your marketing strategy.
+Knowing your target audience and how much money you have to spend helps you tailor your restaurant marketing strategy.

-Tailoring your restaurant advertisements to special occasions, changing seasons, seasonal holidays, and sporting events help you to reach out to your consumers and catch their attention.
+Tailoring your restaurant advertisements to special occasions, changing seasons, seasonal holidays, and sporting events helps you to reach out to your consumers and catch their attention.

-Throughout the year, you should advertise your restaurant to maintain consistency and stay relevant to your consumers.
+You should advertise your restaurant throughout the year to maintain consistency and stay relevant to your consumers.

-This promotional content makes your customers feel important, and as a result, they will return to your restaurant regularly and tell their friends about it.
+This promotional content makes your customers feel important, so they will return to your restaurant regularly and tell their friends about it.
 Seasonal advertising also helps your business stay current and connected to clients by strengthening top-of-mindshare.

 Seasonal restaurant ads, for example, may look like this:

 - Saint Patrick’s Day is on March 17th (Buy 3 beers, get 1 free)